Many or all companies we feature compensate us. Compensation and editorial

 Getting the best rates on a home equity line of credit begins with research.
 The following are important considerations when comparing HELOC rates.

 • Introductory rates.
-Some lenders offer home equity loan and HELOC promotions.
+Some lenders may offer home equity loan and HELOC promotions or make borrowing easier for veterans.
 These include introductory or teaser rates for HELOCs.
 These rates are often good for the first 12 months.
 If you’re tempted by an introductory rate, remember to consider what the rate will adjust to later and whether there’s a minimum loan requirement to qualify.

 • Fixed vs. variable rates.
 A fixed-rate HELOC could make sense if you want predictable payments and don’t want to worry about rate adjustments making your loan more expensive.
 On the other hand, variable-rate HELOCs can be more attractive when rates are low.